Tsimpolos/shift2event/README.md

 ## 🤖 ChatGPT Assistance
 This project was enhanced with the help of **ChatGPT**, an AI-powered assistant.
-ChatGPT provided guidance, script optimization, and structured documentation support to streamline the development of **Shift2Event**.
+ChatGPT provided script optimization, and structured documentation (README) support to streamline the development of **Shift2Event**.

 ---